JuliaIntervals/CRlibm.jl/README.md

 1.66529119494588632327
 ```

+(This is a stopgap measure until this syntax is (hopefully) introduced into `MPFR.jl` in `Base` in the future.)

-The function `CRlibm.shadow_MPFR()` can be called to redefine the functions that take floating-point arguments to also use the MPFR versions.
-This is done automatically if the `CRlibm` library is not available.
+The function `CRlibm.shadow_MPFR()` can be called to redefine the functions that take floating-point arguments to also use the MPFR versions; this is automatic if the `CRlibm` library is not available.

 ## Author